The Seed Applied Research Program (SARP) is one Saskatchewan Polytechnic's Applied Research funding opportunities.

 Application process

-Applicants complete electronic application form, and submit to dean’s office.
-The dean’s office will submit on behalf of the applicant to the OARI Research Support Coordinator.
+Applicants must complete the electronic application form and submit it to their dean’s office.
+Their dean’s office will then submit the application to OARI on the applicant’s behalf.

 Contact us